DPhi-Space/FSCompose/docs/6.Examples/Serial/README.md

 The `downlink.zip` contains file and folder insights (*i.e.* which files are present in the `app/data/` volume of the user and which logs are available for *downlink*).
 Plus, we will se the `log.txt` file we requested for downlink at the end of the *Command Sequence*.

-Press *s* to send the `downlink.zip` to the GS automatically.
+Press **s** to send the `downlink.zip` to the GS automatically.
 You can also inspect it locally if you prefer.
-In the **Files** tab, you should now see the following:
+In the **Files** tab, you should now see the following listed files:

 ![alt text](./imgs/log-download.png)